Virtual Graduate Student Orientation

 The Graduate Student Orientation experience is designed to help make this transition as smooth as possible whether you are just beginning your graduate degree, returning to college, or coming to BGSU as one of our international students.
 No matter what your current level of education we believe that you will find our program very helpful to you as you prepare to take the next step in pursuing your educational goals.
 All new graduate students, and those with first-time assistantships, are invited to participate in Graduate Student Orientation.
 The modules available virtually will assist you in learning more about BGSU, policies important to your life and work as a graduate student, and who you can turn to for support while you are a student here.
 Some of the key topics are listed below.

 The Academic Honesty Policy is designed to enhance and sustain an environment of ethical and principled intellectual pursuit, consistent with the core values of the University.
 This policy is based on respect for intellectual property as well as for one another.
 In response to this policy, all graduate students at BGSU must read and sign/submit the BGSU Graduate College Academic Honesty Pledge.
-You will find a module dedicated to Academic Integrity in Virtual GSO this fall.
+You will find a module dedicated to Academic Integrity in Virtual GSO.
 Within the module, you will be asked to first read the Bowling Green State University Academic Policy which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
 After reading all the sections of that webpage and policy, you will be directed to read and sign/submit the Academic Honesty Pledge.

 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
 Students that are on a graduate assistantship have unique responsibilities and therefore are urged to complete additional federally mandated Title IX compliance training.
 Additionally, all graduate students, regardless of assistantship status, are encouraged to complete the training.